 Last updated on

-In today’s world, more people are becoming health conscious in with respect to foods, juices, and other edibles that they are eating.
-This is evidenced by the rise of many companies such as Jugo Juice and Booster Juice, as well as multiple types of juicers and blenders becoming more readily available on the consumer market.
+In today’s world, more people are becoming health conscious, and with that trend has come the popularity of juices and smoothies.
+This is evidenced by the rise of many companies such as Jamba Juice and Smoothie King, as well as multiple types of juicers and blenders becoming more readily available on the consumer market.

 Blending and juicing, while sounding similar in concept, are very different in practice.
-There are various health benefits, as well as certain ways of processing that help target sensitive diets such as low fiber, diabetic, and paleo-keto, to name a few.
-In this ultimate guide, you will see the benefits of each type of processing, as well as get an overview as to what each type of processing style means, as well as some specific health benefits of each type.
+There are various health benefits of both, as well as certain ways of processing that help target sensitive diets such as low fiber, diabetic, and paleo-keto, to name a few.
+In this ultimate guide, you will see the benefits of each type of processing, as well as get an overview of what each type of processing style means, as well as some specific health benefits of each type.

-As a point of note, during this guide, “food” will be referencing things such as fruits, vegetables, et al that can be reasonably used in either processing style.
+As a point of note, during this guide, “food” will be referencing things such as fruits, vegetables, and herbs, that can be reasonably used in either processing style.

 The Differences Between Blending & Juicing